Engin-Boot/pong-stage-ImChampion/Stage0/Player.md

 When the player hits the ball with paddle

-Then the ball reflects from the paddle and its speed increases by 15%.
+Then the ball reflects from the paddle its speed increases according to difficulty level selected.

 ### Scenario: When player 1 presses "Up Arrow" key